janscience/adaptationprimer/sfa/README.md

 Note that the effective time constant of adaptation during the step is much faster than the one after the step (Benda and Herz, 2003).

+> Compute the step response for various values of the
+> - adaptation strength
+> - adaptation time constant
+> - values of the step stimulus

 ## *f-I* curves